In this fifty-second archive story by Kristian Bertel, we see one of the many street dogs sleeping in Mumbai, India.

 Some of the stray dogs in Mumbai are seen crossing the large streets at pedestrian crosswalks.
 The dogs have probably noticed that when humans cross streets at such markings, cars tend to stop.
 The dogs have accustomed themselves to the flow of pedestrian and automobile traffic, where they sit patiently with the people at the curb when they are stopped for a red light and then cross with them as if a daily routine.
 As a result of the virtual extermination by the veterinary drug diclofenac of the vultures which formerly ate animal carcasses and well as dead humans, urban India has two features which create and sustain street dog populations.

-Large amounts of exposed animal carcasses, which provide an abundant source of food, and a huge population of slum and street-dwellers whose way of life includes keeping the dogs as free-roaming pets.
+Large amounts of exposed animal carcasses, which provide an abundant source of food and a huge population of slum and street-dwellers whose way of life includes keeping the dogs as free-roaming pets.
 For instance, Mumbai has over 12 million human residents, of whom over half are Slum dwellers.
-At least five hundred tons of garbage remain uncollected daily.
+At least 500 tons of garbage remain uncollected daily.
 Therefore, conditions are perfect for supporting a particularly large population of stray dogs.
 India has the highest number of human rabies deaths in the world, which is estimated at 20,000 every year.
 The term 'Pariah dog' has been used inconsistently, but is sometimes used synonymously, if incorrectly, with free-ranging dog.

-'Pariah dogs' are canines that have kept close to the original form and have evolved with little or no purposeful human intervention.
-'Pariahs' in all countries tend toward a very similar.
-Typically, these canids have a spitz-like appearance.
-A wedge-shaped head with a pointed muzzle, almond eyes, erect ears and a long, tail curved over the back.
 Unlike modern breeds, 'Pariah dogs' have one annual estrus cycle.
 People sometimes distinguish between stray dogs and feral dogs.
 Stray refers to lost and abandoned pets or others that had socialized to humans before taking to the free-ranging life and feral to dogs that have lived all their lives apart from people.
 This distinction is important to them, because stray dogs can be relatively easily taken into captivity, whereas feral dogs are more fearful and difficult to keep as pets and so are more often captured, spayed or neutered and released back into the parks, vacant lots and other hiding places on the margins of human society where they are most commonly found.

 Feral 'Wild animal' implies the animals that have run wild or having escaped from domestication.
 Feral dogs include the second generation offspring of former strays which, having had little or no contact or bonding with humans, may have formed pack communities and reverted to instinctive canine behaviors and they may scavenge for food on the periphery of human populations.